South

-South Africa welcomes first Miss World in 40 years
+Africa on Saturday welcomed back home its first Miss World winner in 40

 The 22-year-old medical student was received by hundreds turned up at O.R.
 Tambo International Airport after she was crowned Miss World 2014 at a glitzy final in London last Sunday.